 Before You Start

-Once you have thought through these questions, take time to pray for wisdom for the decisions that lie ahead.
+Once you have prayerfully considered these questions, take time to pray for wisdom for the decisions that lie ahead.

 What Should I Invest In?

-There are many different ways to invest (CD’s, Bitcoin, gold, fine art etc), but the two most common investments are real estate and the stock market.
+In the interest of space, we will only focus on two common investments: real estate and the stock market.
 There is nothing wrong with either type of investment (though there are areas to watch out for), and both can provide long-term growth.
 However, they tend to appeal to different types of people.
 Below are points on each for you to consider:

 Real Estate